 Located in southwest Crete, Greece, the road from Kallikratis to Kapsodasos with 27 hairpin turns is one of the most hairpinned roads in the world.

 Mount Pantokrator is a mountain peak at an elevation of 906m (2,972ft) above the sea level, located in Corfu, in the Ionian Islands Region of Greece.
 The drive offers the best panoramic views of Corfu from above.

-The Baros Pass road is a spectacular high mountain road, reaching the top of the pass, at an elevation of 1.905m (6,250ft) above the sea level, located in the Kalarites zone.
-It's one of the highest mountain roads of the country.
+Baros Pass is a high mountain pass at an elevation of 1.898m (6,227ft) above the sea level, located on the boundary of Epirus and Thessaly, in Greece.
+It's one of the highest roads of the country.